kevthefoo/myEventBookingSystem/README.md

 ### Important Date

     Code submission Due Date: October 3
     Demonstration Date: October 8

 ### To-do
-    Integrate All tests with factory() if it is available in the case
+    If the user is logged in as the Organiser who created the event, "Edit" and "Delete" buttons should be visible on event details page
-    Task 2
+    Integrate All tests with factory() if it is available in the case Task 2
     Raw SQL
-    Comment for every method in your Controllers, Models, and any other custom classes
+    Comments for every method in your Controllers, Models, and any other custom classes (factories) Comments for your frontend code (Javascript)

     knowing the whole process of migration
     understand everything in your code